jordanlab/stringMLST/README.md

 and profile definitions.
 Please see the "Included databases and automated retrieval of databases from pubMLST" section below for instructions. *The databases bundled here are for convenience only, do not rely on them being up-to-date*.

+stringMLST is licensed and distributed under [CC Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0)
+and is free for academic users and requires permission before any commercial use for any version of this code/algorithm.
+If you are a commercial user, please contact king.jordan@biology.gatech.edu for permissions

 ## Recommended installation method

 ```